 • Reduce levels of acquisitive crime (theft and burglary)

-• Reduce incidents of antisocial behaviour and repeat victimisation
+• Decrease the number of incidents of anti-social behaviour and repeat victimisation

-• Improve engagement with key services, such as victim care and mediation services
+• Improve engagement with key services including victim care and mediation services

-A range of crime prevention measures and equipment will be installed across the three project areas as part of the £1m scheme to reduce burglary and improve community safety.
+A range of crime prevention measures and equipment will be installed across the three areas as as part of a £1m scheme to reduce burglary and improve community safety.

-Additional fixed CCTV cameras will be installed in all three project areas.
-Deployable cameras will also be made available for local authorities to use as and when they are required.
+Additional fixed CCTV cameras will be installed.
+Deployable cameras will also be available for local authorities to use as and when required.

-To accompany the additional CCTV cameras and to provide a safer environment for the community, improved street lighting will be installed.
+To accompany additional CCTV cameras and provide a safer environment, the project will install improved street lighting.

 Alley gate regeneration

-All three areas have existing alley gates, but many have fallen into disrepair.
-Regeneration will involve repairs to existing gates and where appropriate new keys given to every resident and key agencies (such as the police or local authority).
+All three areas have alley gates, but many are in disrepair.
+As a result, repairs will take place to existing gates and, where appropriate, new keys given to residents and key agencies (such as the police or local authority).

-Some alley gates will be treated with anti-climb paint and devices to prevent unauthorised access to alleys.
+Improvements will also include using anti-climb paint and devices to prevent unauthorised access to alleys.

 Void property screening

-When a property becomes empty, it can become a target for burglary or vandalism.
+An empty property can become a target for burglary or vandalism.
 In the worst case scenario, it can become a hot spot location for drug activity and anti-social gatherings.

 400 homes from each project area will receive a ‘Safe at Home’ pack including a range of crime prevention measures to allow residents to protect their homes and outside spaces from burglary and theft.
 The OPCC provided £66,000 to Cleveland Police to develop these packs and their Crime Prevention Officers, Neighbourhood police officers and Police Community Support Officers (PCSOs) will play a role in distributing them to communities over Christmas and the New Year.